open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

 When embedding variables like this, lit-html remembers which parts of your template are static and which parts are dynamic.
-When re-rendering the same template you can change the value of these variables and lit-html will know how to only update the parts that changed.
+When re-rendering the same template you can change the value of these variables and lit-html will know to only update the parts that changed.
 This makes it very efficient!

 <aside class="notice">
 It's important to keep in mind that whatever you're writing must still be valid HTML and you cannot arbitrarily concatenate strings to build HTML.
-This is to enable efficient updates, and for security to protect you from XSS attacks.
+This is important to enable efficient updates, as well as for security to protect you from XSS attacks.

 For example you cannot set tagnames or attribute keys dynamically: